Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Methodologies

 \subsection{Spatio-temporal Graph Learning Module}

 The spread of an epidemic in a city is influenced by nearby cities with similar geographic features, as adjacent locations have similar weather and topographical conditions, leading to comparable epidemic transmission patterns.
 Conversely, distinct weather and topography can result in varying patterns of spread.
 These differences lead to the emergence of spatio-temporal heterogeneity in epidemic transmission.
 To capture spatio-temporal heterogeneity, we propose using the STGL module in epidemic forecasting.
 The STGL module utilizes historical data to learn dynamic time series variations and geographic interactions, enabling it to capture the spatio-temporal heterogeneity of epidemic transmission across locations.
-EpiGNN is a graph neural network-based epidemic forecasting model that considers local and global spatial effects of regions and captures spatio-temporal dependencies well in some datasets\cite{xie2022epignn}.
-Therefore, we use the backbone of EpiGNN as our STGL module.
-Given the historical epidemic transmission risk $\boldsymbol{X}_{t-w:t}$ and the adjacency matrix $\mathcal{A}$ of geographic topology, the spatio-temporal (ST) embedding $\boldsymbol{P}_t \in \mathbb{R}^{N\times D_{1}}$ with $D_1$-dimensional containing spatio-temporal heterogeneity information in $N$ locations can be described as:
+Given the historical infection number $\boldsymbol{X}_{t-w:t}$ and the adjacency matrix $\mathcal{A}$ of geographic topology, the spatio-temporal (ST) embedding $\boldsymbol{P}_t \in \mathbb{R}^{N\times D_{1}}$ with $D_1$-dimensional consists of the embedding $p_{t,i}$ of each location in $N$ locations can be described as: